 Document History of REGDOC-2.2.4, Fitness for Duty

 REGDOC 2.2.4, Fitness for Duty, sets out the high-level requirements and guidance for fitness for duty at all high-security sites, including nuclear power plants.
-Two elements are currently under development:
+Two elements are currently published:

 Managing Worker Fatigue